Preparing for Nursing in Canada

 English as a Second Language (ESL) Training Programs

 The best way to gain accuracy in language use is to get some professional instruction.
 An ESL program, a private tutor, or online self-directed learning programs are all good options.
-When pursuing language training, be sure to focus on the key language skills identified in the Test Information Manual.
+When pursuing language training, be sure to focus on the key language skills identified in the Test Information section of our website.

 Nursing Bridging Education

 There are many programs available across Canada that provide orientation and language and communication training to internationally educated nurses.
-If the opportunity is available to you, joining one of these programs is always recommended.
+If the opportunity is available, joining one of these programs is always recommended.
 Participation in such a program is great practice for CELBAN, especially when the program offers the Institutional CELBAN.

 Working in a Health-Related English-Speaking Environment

-Being immersed in English will help your fluency and confidence, and is an excellent way to learn by interacting with the professionals around you.
-If you have an opportunity to work in a health-related professional context, be active and ask questions.
+Being immersed in English will help one’s fluency and confidence, and is an excellent way to learn by interacting with other professionals.
+If an opportunity to work in a health-related professional context arises, be active and ask questions.

 Test Preparation Programs

 Although there are some test preparation courses available at school boards, colleges, and through private providers, we do not endorse any CELBAN test preparation programs.
-If you decide to invest in such a program, make sure that the program is reputable and that you get good references from others who have attended.
+If the decision is made to invest in such a program, make sure that the program is reputable and that good references have been obtained from others who have attended.